ccha23/miml/source/part1/DonskerVaradhan.md

 +++

-We can apply by a change of variable:
+We can apply a change of variable:

 $$
 \begin{align}